 Do You Need a Building Permit for Outdoor Concrete Work

 Planning to have some concrete work done around your property?
 Great.
 Will you need to pull a permit?
 It’s complicated.
 Building permit requirements vary according to where you live, so it’s essential to check out the laws that apply to your geographical location.
 To make things more complicated, your HOA (or board, if you live in a townhouse) is likely to have rules of its own.
 Yikes!

 The good news is that many concrete installations at or just above grade will not need a permit.
 Don’t give in to the temptation to just skip the permitting process entirely, though -- you could end up with a citation; retroactive permit costs; fines; and perhaps difficulty in financing, insuring, or selling your home.

 DISCLAIMER: This article is for general informational purposes only.
 Check with your local building authority for the rules that apply to your specific project.

 Is your planned concrete patio less than 30 inches above grade?
 If so, you’re in luck – you most likely will not need a building permit, although your concrete contractor might have to pull an excavation permit.
 (Don’t forget to contact a one-call number, as well, to make sure you won't be digging in the vicinity of underground utility pipes or cables.)
 The situation may change if you're going to add walls or a roof to your patio.

 Driveway or walkway

 Height is also an important factor in determining whether you you'll need a permit to construct or replace a concrete driveway or walk, but here the limit changes to only 18" above grade.
 (Told you it was complicated.)
 Width is often restricted to 18 feet, except for turnarounds, as in the area in front of your garage.
-Will the new drive or path pass directly over a basement or other part of your home?
+Will the new driveway or path pass directly over a basement or other part of your home?
 Uh oh.
 Check it out with your local building authority.